arx/ArxLibertatis/README.md

     # make install

-Alternatively you can run the game by specfying the full path to the `arx` binary ind the `build` directory.
+Alternatively you can run the game by specifying the full path to the `arx` binary in the `build` directory.

 The wiki has more detailed instructions on [compiling under linux](http://arx.parpg.net/Downloading_and_Compiling_under_Linux).